 La Selva seems to have a reputation for vegetation.
-It is not as bad as it sounded to me (2012) - although I'm hearing a wet year can bring out the vegetation.
+It is not as bad as it sounded to me as climbed in 2012 & 2015, the latter of which was a high rain year.

 For route description, see Mick Schein's "Sandia Rock" (2003).
 Some comments are below.
 All references are to Schein's guide.

 P2: After heading up the bushy gully roughly 80 feet, there seems to be a choice of a) continuing ~straight up an undulating wide-ish crack in a sort of right facing dihedral or b) traversing a bit left and then up around a bush in a more direct line to the ledge (which is still out of sight).
 We went left and up and it worked well: no real rope drag and the pro is there for the exit moves.
 The belay ledge is at about 100 feet, where it is indeed difficult to locate a good anchor.

 : "Regarding the end of P2.
 We went right up the minor right facing dihedral, which was nice.
 The top of this arrives at a spot that is about 10-15 feet above the P2 belay ledge.
 At this location, there is a huge boulder to sling, so the anchor is simple.